vincentweisser/Computational_Longevity/_sources/Chapter 2 - Biology basics and measuring biology.md

 The premise is that with the explosion of data and the complex intrecacies of the relationships between all of the different (multi-omics) datasets, there needs to be a quantitative way to represent and find these networks of relationship.

-Large-scale consortium-based efforts looking at the various aspects of human biology have allowed the application of network-based methods to uncover new insights into the molecular mechanisms of the given phenotype, such as tissue specificity or disease contex
+Large-scale consortium-based efforts looking at the various aspects of human biology have allowed the application of network-based methods to uncover new insights into the molecular mechanisms of the given phenotype, such as tissue specificity or disease context.

 Examples of real world biological networks: